Alexandros Katranis

-Alexandros Katranis (Αλέξανδρος Κατράνης; born 4 May 1998) is a Greek professional footballer who plays as a left-back for Major League Soccer club Real Salt Lake.
+Alexandros Katranis (Αλέξανδρος Κατράνης; born 4 May 1998) is a Greek professional association footballer who plays as a left-back for Major League Soccer club Real Salt Lake.

+Katranis joined Real Salt Lake in 2024 from Polish club Piast Gliwice, signing a contract through the 2025 MLS season with club options for 2026 and 2027.
+His option for the 2026 season was exercised by the club.

 Career

 Atromitos

 Katranis made his professional debut in the Super League for Atromitos on 25 September 2016 in a game against Asteras Tripolis.
 According to "footballscout24.it" website, Katranis was the only Greek player to feature on a list entitled "TOP 40 young talent in world football – born in 1998″.

 Saint-Étienne

 In August 2017, Ligue 1 side Saint-Étienne announced the signing of Katranis on a five-year contract.
 The transfer fee paid to Atromitos was reported as €800,000 plus as 15% re-sale clause in case of a future transfer.
 He failed to make an appearance for the first team.

 On 18 August 2021, after four years with the club, Katranis terminated his contract by mutual consent.
 Although the 23-year-old had a year left on his contract, Saint-Étienne did not have him in their plans for the upcoming season, while he himself was unhappy with the fact that he was not given any opportunity to play for the club and with being loaned out numerous times.